-- A. Full-time regular employees who have used no more than forty (40) hours of sick leave during a full calendar year will have forty (40) hours of sick leave converted to vacation time. - B. Full-time regular employees who have used more than forty (40) hours of sick leave but no more than eighty (80) during a full calendar year will have the actual hours not used between forty (40) and eighty (80) hours of sick leave converted to vacation time. - C. Regular employees that have been employed for less than a full calendar year will have this conversion prorated based on the number of full months of employment and their sick leave usage. - D. Part-time regular employees shall be able to convert sick leave to vacation leave on a pro rata basis based upon the relationship between their employment hours and full-time employment. - E. Nothing in this section should encourage or discourage employees from using their sick leave when sick.
+- A. Full-time regular employees who have used no more than forty (40) hours of sick leave during the a full calendar year will have up to forty (40) hours of sick leave converted to vacation time. - B. Full-time regular employees who have used more than forty (40) hours of sick leave but no more than eighty (80) during a full calendar year will have receive a sick leave conversion equal to the actual hours not used between forty (40) and eighty (80) hours of sick leave converted to vacation time. - C. Regular employees that have been employed for less than a full calendar year will have this conversion prorated based on the number of full months of employment and their sick leave usage. - D. Part-time regular employees shall be able to convert sick leave to vacation leave on a pro rata basis based upon the relationship between their employment hours and full-time employment. - E. Nothing in this section should encourage or discourage employees from using their sick leave when sick.